nobiot/md-roam/README.md

 - `(setq org-roam-file-extensions '("org" "md")) ; enable Org-roam for a markdown extension`
 - `(md-roam-mode 1) ; md-roam-mode needs to be active before org-roam-db-sync`
-- `(setq md-roam-file-extension-single "md") ; Default is "md".
+- `(setq md-roam-file-extension "md") ; Default is "md".
 Specify an extension such as "markdown"`

 ```emacs-lisp
 (setq org-roam-v2-ack t)